ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 In the above example, the query logic is `"gene/0 AND (gene/1 OR gene/2)"`.

-There is no defined limit to the complexity of the query that be constructed.
-As such, implementers may want to create recursive functions, which should be able define and detect a recursion depth limit.
-Should a client make a request which triggers a recursion limit defined by the server, the server must return with HTTP status code `422 Unprocessable Entity`, and may include a message body to indicate the type of error.
+There is no defined limit to the complexity of the query that be constructed using this system so it is quite possible for a `client` to contruct a query that is beyond a `server`'s capacity to process.
+In this case the `server` must return an HTTP status code `422 Unprocessable Entity`, and may include a message body to indicate the type of error.

-The user interface required to construct any query, including complex boolean logic, is outside the scope of this specification.

 # Acknowledgments